karthikb351/JL8-Comic-Helper/README.md

 # JL8 Comic Helper

-Firstly, [JL8](http://jl8comic.tumblr.com/aboutcomic) is one of my favorite webcomics, but I tend to read my comics on my tablet, so this downloads the latest comics and bundles it into a CBR file.
+Firstly, [JL8](http://jl8comic.tumblr.com/aboutcomic) is one of my favorite webcomics, but I tend to read my comics on my tablet, so this downloads the latest comics and bundles it into a CBZ file.

 ## Usage